Dollar drives higher, yen tumbles to 1998 lows

 The euro, sterling and the Swiss franc all fell to around four-week lows versus the dollar on the day.

-(Reporting by Iain Withers Additional reporting by Alun John in Hong Kong Editing by Mark Potter)
+(Reporting by Iain Withers Additional reporting by Alun John in Hong Kong Editing by Mark Potter and David Evans)